stellargraph/stellargraph/README.md

   random walk-based methods Node2Vec, [1], and Metapath2Vec, [2].

 * Node classification and regression
-  - See the demos in folder `demos/node-classification` for examples of how to predict attributes of nodes using (a) the GraphSAGE, [3], algorithm for given node features and training labels; or (b) the Node2Vec, [1], algorithm for nodes without features, unsupervised node representation learning, and supervised classifier training for the downstream task.
+  - See the demo in folder `demos/node-classification_graphsage` for an example of how to predict attributes of nodes using the GraphSAGE, [3], algorithm given node features and training labels.
+  - See the demo in folder `demos/node-classification_node2vec` for an example of how to predict attributes of nodes using the Node2Vec, [1], algorithm for nodes without features, unsupervised node representation learning, and supervised classifier training for the downstream task.
   - See the demo in folder `demos/node-classification-hinsage` for examples of how to predict attributes of nodes using the HinSAGE algorithm for given node features and training labels.